 New post-hiatus Kronos samples seem to operate in the exact same manner as they did before, indicating that the malware was not retired for development purposes.
 This is rather logical since Kronos is a commercial offering; it is therefore possible that its current operators are not actual developers who regularly make changes to their code to keep it stealthy over time.

-For Kronos, the only behavioral change observed by IBM X-Force researchers is an unexpected crash of the Chrome browser on machines infected with the malware.
-This issue can stem from a difficulty Kronos may have with injecting into Chrome, making it crash accidentally.
-Or it could be deliberate in order to force infected users to browse via IE or Firefox, where all its webinjections work properly.
+For Kronos, the only behavioral change observed by X-Force is an unexpected crash of the Chrome browser on machines infected with the malware.
+This issue can stem from a difficulty Kronos may have with injecting into Chrome, making it crash accidentally — or it could be deliberate in order to force infected users to browse via IE or Firefox, where all its webinjections work properly.

 Kronos’ Change of Turf